-- Let the pods dry: Once you start letting the pods dry so that you can save seeds, the plant will stop producing pods.
-This is something to keep in mind.
-You may want to set aside a few plants just to be your "seed saving stock" and keep the rest of your plants producing as long as possible (this is less important if you're growing bush beans, which produce a harvest all at the same time anyway.
-But it's a good idea if you're growing pole beans.
+Note that once you start letting the pods dry so that you can save the seeds, the plant will stop producing.
+You may want to set aside a few plants to be your "seed saving stock" and keep the rest of your plants producing as long as possible so you don't lose out on your harvest.
+This is less important if you're growing bush beans, which produce a harvest all at the same time anyway but a good thing to keep in mind if you're growing pole beans.

 Additionally, try to avoid planting two different varieties of beans side by side in your garden.
 Though bean blossoms self-pollinate, varieties can cross if they are planted in very close proximity.
 One way to try to avoid crossing via bees or other pollinating insects is to be sure that there are plenty of other flowers planted nearby to attract pollinators, making them more likely to ignore your bean blossoms.
 If that is not possible, try bagging each blossom in a spun polyester fabric bag (though that is time consuming) or building screen cages over beds of bush beans to isolate them.
 The best option, though, is to just grow only one variety at a time if your goal is to save seed.

 Beans should be kept on the plant until they are fully ripe and beginning to brown.
 You'll notice that the pod also becomes dry and kind of crunchy—if you were to shake it, you may even hear the dried-out beans rattle inside.
 At this point, you can either pick the dried pods individually from the plant when they are ready or pull up the entire plant right before a frost and harvest the pods that way.
 If you choose to pull up the entire plant, hang it in a sheltered location (such as a garage or basement) and the pods will continue maturing for a while.

 Clean Your Bean Seeds